-It is impossible to say which island is the best to live on without considering all of these factors and more.
 Following is a rundown of the four main islands that people relocate to from the states when moving to Hawaii, including some of the advantages and disadvantages to each.

 Oahu is the third largest island coving 594 square miles, but it has the highest population, around 880,000 people.
 The island’s highest point is Mt.
 Kaala at 4020 feet.
 Oahu is home to Honolulu, Hawaii’s capital and largest city, and much of the island is an urban cityscape of tall buildings, busy streets, and densely populated areas.